 Sometimes, some music you want on your car stereo is on different websites or stuck in CDs/DVDs.
-A simple way to get these songs is to transfer them into your USB Drive.
+A simple way to get these songs is to transfer them to your USB Drive.

 Except you want to be going to those websites to listen to those songs or carrying bags of CDs around.
 Some latest car stereos don’t even have a CD slot.
 So how will you enjoy those songs?